easy science project shows simple and efficient method of chlorophyll

 This is only a demonstration of working method which can be refined and used for a full scale science project.

 Plants contain many pigments in different proportions.
 For flowering plants it's mostly a combination of chlorophyll-A, chlorophyll-B, pheophytin and Carotenes.
 This pigments have shades of green, blue green, grayish, and yellow-orange.
 Their concentration is different for different species and also depend on the time of year.
 Also, this pigments have different solubility in different solvents.

-Extracted pigments could be used in another projects, such as chromatography.
+be used in another projects, such as chromatography.

-Required Materials (in order of appearance):
+Materials (in order of appearance):

 - Dark green leaves of any plant.

 - Paper towel.